Clastify logo

 A proximal convoluted tubule cell is an epithelial cell in the nephron that reabsorbs useful substances from filtrate back towards the blood.
 These cells have two surfaces with different jobs.
 The apical surface faces the tubule fluid, while the basal surface faces tissue fluid and nearby capillaries.

-Many microvilli cover the apical membrane, giving a large surface area for membrane proteins involved in uptake from the filtrate.
+On the apical membrane, many microvilli give a large surface area for membrane proteins involved in uptake from the filtrate.
 The basal membrane has infoldings, an example of invagination, which increases surface area for transport out of the cell.
-Together, these adaptations create more membrane space for channels, carriers and pumps used in selective reabsorption.
+Together, these adaptations provide more membrane space for channels, carriers and pumps used in selective reabsorption.

 Image